 You may have heard this term before, but to clear things up, micronutrients are vitamins and minerals.
 We only need micronutrients in tiny amounts (hence "micro"), but they are essential to help our bodies function properly, prevent disease, and for overall well-being.
 Most vitamins and minerals are either not produced by our bodies, or they are produced in very small amounts, which means we need to find them in food or from the environment (like vitamin D from the sun).
 There are 14 different vitamins and 16 different minerals that our bodies need, and they each carry out an important and diverse function in the body.

 You might have also heard about water-soluble or fat-soluble vitamins.
 Water-soluble vitamins are not stored in the body and are generally nontoxic if you consume too much of any of them.
 Any excess amount that we consume from food or supplements leaves our bodies through our urine.
 Fat-soluble vitamins (vitamins A, D, E, and K) require fat to be absorbed from the diet and can also be stored in the body's fat tissue.
-Some fat-soluble vitamins have the potential to be toxic if consumed in large quantities (particularly if you are taking supplements).
+Some fat-soluble vitamins have the potential to be toxic1 if consumed in large quantities (particularly if you are taking supplements).
 On the other hand, for both vitamins and minerals, if we consume too little, there can be undesirable or even devastating consequences.

 How do micronutrients differ from macronutrients?

 Macronutrients are what we are all familiar with and hear so much about—carbohydrates, proteins, and fats.
 The main difference between micronutrients and macronutrients is that we need more macronutrients in our diet; however, that doesn't mean micronutrients are any less important.
 In fact, without the trace amounts of these micronutrients in our diets, serious deficiency problems can arise.
 Take iron, for example.
 Although iron is relatively easy to obtain from the diet, infants, young children, teenage girls, pregnant women, and postmenopausal women are more at risk for not getting enough (in addition to those with gastrointestinal disorders or strict or limited diets, including vegans and vegetarians).
-A deficiency in iron can lead to anemia, poor immune function, difficulty exercising (due to low oxygen levels in the blood), problems with body temperature regulation, etc. Those are all in addition to feeling tired all the time, weakness, dizziness or lightheadedness, and even poor appetite, among other things.
+A deficiency in iron2 can lead to anemia, poor immune function, difficulty exercising (due to low oxygen levels in the blood), problems with body temperature regulation, etc. Those are all in addition to feeling tired all the time, weakness, dizziness or lightheadedness, and even poor appetite, among other things.
 In short, just like macronutrients, micronutrients are an essential part of a healthy diet and life.

 What are the types of micronutrients, and where do you get them?